dappforce/subsocial-docs/docs/basics/creatorstaking/CreatorStaking.md

 aimed at incentivizing developers to build applications on the network.
 Creator Staking expands this idea to include creators of content and communities, as those are also very valuable to Subsocial.

-There are two ways to participate in Creator Staking, and you can do both:
+There are two ways to participate in Creator Staking, and you can do both at the same time:

 - [Passive Staking](https://docs.subsocial.network/docs/basics/creatorstaking/passive-staking) is simply staking your tokens to your favorite creators and forgetting about it, while earning rewards everyday